aaltsys/doc-newwares/billing/06_audits.rst

 .. warning::
    Recurring charges are calculated based on the Product Balances Summary records, as described in topic :ref:`inv-balances`.
-Lot detail cannot be used to calculate recurring, as products which are not tracked by lot would not be included in the calculation.
+Lot detail cannot be used to calculate recurring, as then products which were not tracked by lot would not be included in the calculation.